Erfan-Shooraj/ifc2b3dm/README.md

 The converter is designed to ultimately convert an IFC file to B3DM to enable object selection and BIM (Building Information Management) in Cesium.

-The converter uses the following architecture as can be seen from the below diagram:
+The converter uses the following architecture as can be seen from the diagram:

 <p align="center"><img src="figures/architecture.jpg"/></p>